Frequently Asked Questions

-Sedation Dentistry is revolutionizing the way people feel about going to the dentist.
-Many of the people who would put off seeking help for dental issues because of fear, sometimes for decades, are now able to receive the treatment they need without feeling afraid.
-This allows patients to receive treatment before the issue becomes worse and potentially become a life-threatening issue.
+Sedation dentistry is revolutionizing the way people feel about going to the dentist.
+Many of those who would put off seeking help for dental issues because of fear, sometimes for decades, are now able to receive the treatment they need without feeling afraid.
+This allows patients to receive treatment before the problem becomes worse and a potentially life-threatening issue.

-Dental phobia, called Odontophobia, is a serious, often paralyzing fear of seeking dental care.
-It has been reliably reported that 50% of the population does not seek regular dental care1.
-An estimated 9-15% of all Americans avoid much needed care due to anxiety and fear surrounding the dental experience1.
-This translates to some 30 - 40 million people so afraid of dental treatment that they avoid it altogether.1
+Dental phobia, also called odontophobia, is a serious, often paralyzing fear of seeking dental care.
+It has been reliably reported that 50% of the population does not seek regular dental care.1 An estimated 9-15% of all Americans avoid much needed care due to anxiety and fear surrounding the dental experience.1 This translates to some 30-40 million people so afraid of dental treatment that they avoid it altogether.
+1

 The Typical Causes of Dental Fear:

 - Fear of Pain - Pain is often associated with a dental visit.
 This can be due to a bad past experience, or from stories shared by someone else.

 - Cost - The cost of going to the dentist is a major reason people don't want to visit the dentist.
 This is especially true if they think serious dental work might be required.
 A recent survey found that 44 percent of people were not visiting the dentist because they don’t have dental insurance.2